cslarsen/csl.name/source/_drafts/jit2.md

 ---
 layout: post
 title: "JIT-compiling a tiny subset of Python to native x86-64 code"
-date: 2017-11-14 17:50:12 +0100
+date: 2017-11-15 23:20:12 +0100
-updated: 2017-11-14 17:50:12 +0100
+updated: 2017-11-15 23:20:12 +0100
 categories: Python assembly
 disqus: true
 tags: Python assembly
 ---

 In this post I'll show how to JIT-compile a tiny subset of Python into native x86-64 machine code.

-We will build directly on the techniques established in [Writing a basic x86-64 JIT compiler from scratch in stock Python][previous-post].
+We will build directly on the techniques established in [<b>Writing a basic x86-64 JIT compiler from scratch in stock Python</b>][previous-post].
 As before, we will restrict ourselves to using only built-in CPython modules.
 The code in this post is available at [github.com/cslarsen/minijit][minijit.github].

-Our goal is to enable compilation of Python functions to native code, like
+Our goal is to enable compilation of Python functions to native code at runtime.
+I.e.,
-this:

     >>> def foo(a, b):
     ...   return a*a - b*b